deanwampler/Contract4J5/contract4j5/README.txt

 which it is redundant.
 c) Is "$args" really necessary?
 Can it be eliminated since the parameter names themselves can be used?
+8) Find a more elegant, aspectj-specific way to handle logging of information without embedding the ad hoc Reporter objects.
+9) Support tests on static methods.

 ** Notes for Each Release